DESTINATIONS | ALL OUR TRIPS | SPECIAL OFFERS | TAILOR MADE TOURS | RESPONSIBLE TOURISM | GUIDES & MAPS | TESTIMONIALS

 As written, the old Roman roads obviously followed the most ‘logical’ route, and the easiest passages.
 And that is basically the main problem with the ‘original routes’: often the roads have been further transformed over the centuries, and are nowadays major roads of national importance (‘strade statali’), often even 4-lane highways.

-And we can let you enjoy the pleasure of walking a pilgrim’s route, but also to relive the experience of the medieval pilgrims, walking through forests and pleasant agricultural landscapes, from abbey to abbey, from village to village, but without the noise of modern traffic!
+We will let you enjoy the pleasure of walking a pilgrim’s route, but also to relive the experience of the medieval pilgrims, walking through forests and pleasant agricultural landscapes, from abbey to abbey, from village to village, but without the noise of modern traffic!

 The first part of the Via Appia, the part closest to Rome is the most famous (and part of a Regional Park), but also further South this road can still be walked!
 This is perhaps the area where the intriguing history of the area comes most alive.
 Here, more than ‘only’ walking over a medieval pilgrim’s route you’ll walk through the heartland of the Romans, from Rome into the Campania Felix, an area which flourished at the time of the Roman Empire.
 This area, boast some of the most impressive amphitheatres and other public buildings, as well as long stretches where the Roman pavement can still be seen.